Introduction

 - Elite political actors.

-A locally executed preacher, whose ministry lasted just three years, would rarely enter imperial records unless connected to broader unrest.
+A locally executed preacher, whose ministry lasted just three years, would rarely enter imperial records unless connected to broader political unrest.

 II.
 Survival Bias of Ancient Sources